jusjag/HR_insights/README.md

   "2022" as year,
   department,
   sub_department,
-  count(employee_id) as active_workers,
+  count(employee_id) as active_workers
-  count(term_year) as gone
   FROM years
 WHERE hire_year <= 2022 AND (term_year >= 2022 OR term_year is null)
 group by department, sub_department
 ```
 Could it be done in better way, covering all years in one query?
 I think so.
 Did i know how to do it?
-Not yet :) I'm sure I'll go back to this query later because it
+Not yet :)
+<br><br>
+I also wanted a number of employees that left every year divided by department and subdepartment.
+To do so, I simply created a table visualisation in Power BI, exported it to CSV, joined with results of previous query... and voila, finally I could add a calculated column to find the metric I was looking for.
+<br><br>
+One day I'll be able to do it all in one or two complex DAX expressions.
+For now, I think my way also worked fine.<br>

+## Step 2: visualisations
+## Step 3: